eric8395/Gun-Image-Classification/README.md

-# *Gun Violence in America* - Gun Image Classification Using Neural Networks
+# *Gun Violence in America* - A Firearms Image Classification Using Neural Networks

 <p align="center">